 - Occasional political unrest generally affects only the capital; stay off the streets and avoid crowds at these times.

 - There are numerous police roadblocks; halt at the first stop sign and wait to have your papers checked and be waved forward.
-Some officers may suggestively tell you how thirsty they are if they see you have drinks.

-- If you’re hiking without a guide, you might be hassled for money or ‘gifts’ by shepherds in remote areas and there’s a very slight risk of robbery.
+- If you’re hiking without a guide, you might be hassled for money or "gifts" by shepherds in remote areas and there’s a very slight risk of robbery.

 - Hiking alone is not advised because rape is an issue.